| The early 1980s was a rediscovery, if

 young lion has been a force on the scene

+for over three decades now.
 When you stop and listen to jazz, that

 is really listen, you hear the past, present,